You Need to Watch Out for Reply-Chain Phishing Attacks

 Don’t get caught in the web of phishing scams

-Upgrade your email security with multi-factor authentication!
+Improve your email security by using multi-factor authentication.

 How can we protect our email logins from unexpected IP addresses?
 Implementing a system challenge that requires verification, such as entering an authentication code or answering a security question, could be the key to safeguarding accounts and preventing compromises.